sfdc-db-gmail/unlocked-packages/docs/faq-unlocked-packages.md

 versionName (required field) and versionDescription (optional field) - name and description of the package version that you’re creating.

 versionNumber  (required field) - version number in major.minor.patch.build format where each one of these is a whole number.
-See here for more info about package versions.
+See [here](#ver-num) for more info about package version numbers.

 ([Back to the Table of Contents](#toc))